-Google map is a powerful tool that can help bring new customers to your business.
+Google Maps is a powerful tool that can help bring new customers to your business.

 Google introduced several changes to local search this year, and some of them affect how a business ranks on Google Maps.
-To know how to rank better in Google Maps in 2022, you need to be aware of these changes.
+To know how to rank better in Google Maps, you need to be aware of these changes.

 In 2016, Google introduced the “Pigeon algorithm” update, which was designed to improve the accuracy of local search results.
 The update also made it easier for businesses to appear in the search results by making it easier for Google to find and track them.

 One of the key changes that the Pigeon algorithm introduced was how Google determines a business’s location.
 Previously, Google had used a method called “geocoding” to determine a business’s location.
-With geocoding, businesses would submit their address to Google, and then Google would use that information to place the business on the map.
+With geocoding, businesses submit their address to Google, and then Google uses that information to place the business on the map.

 However, the Pigeon algorithm update changed that by using a ” geofencing method.”
 With geofencing, businesses don’t have to submit their address to Google.
 Instead, Google uses information from a business’s website to determine its location.

-If you want to rank higher in Google Maps in 2022, you need to ensure your business appears in the map pack.
+If you want to rank higher in Google Maps, you need to ensure your business appears in the map pack.
 But before we go on, let’s take a look at how the map pack works.

 Why is It Important to Rank Better in Google Maps?